 Now let's talk about the doors that open with Custom Actions.
 Custom actions work like the workflow launcher example described above.
-An icon gets added to the grid (like the solution) and then a person can click it to start your custom action.
+An icon gets added to the grid (like the the workflow) and then a person can click it to start your custom action.
 The key is that this isn't limited to group members or workflows.
 Custom actions can take items from any grid and use them wherever you need.
-In the below example we'll take a look at adding custom actions to a data view results grid.